DIY Options vs. Professional Services

 Licensing and Experience

-Landscapers often have advanced training and certification in areas such as horticulture, outdoor design, and lawn maintenance.
+Landscapers often have advanced training and certification in areas like outdoor design, lawn maintenance, and horticulture.
 Your provider should hold the appropriate licensure from the Overland Park city government.
-It might also employ the following certified staff members:
+It may also have the following certified staff members:

 - Certified fertilization or pesticide specialists